grumpi/domvm-isomorphic-example/README.md

 1. the ability to be used by as many people as possible, or
 2. the ability to provide a rich, interactive experience at low development/maintenance cost to those who can use the site.

 For my purposes, though, the philosophical/ideological discussion around graceful degradation versus progressive enhancement is of little importance.
-For me, the point of an "Isomorphic Single-Page-Application" is all about...
+I see the point of an "Isomorphic Single-Page-Application" in...

 ### Making a good first impression